 9.5 External website publishing policy 2010:

 The university’s external website publishing policy is an interim document in order to define regulations and guidelines for University staff when developing websites and publishing to websites which are visible outside of the University network.
 As well as to set standards for publishing in terms of procurement, development, management, content, branding, accessibility and legal compliance.

+https://ps.lincoln.ac.uk/services/MARCOMMS/Web Team/Documents Site/Document Library/UL web policy - DRAFT.doc

 9.6 The College of Social Sciences online and content strategy is written with reference to this policy.